boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/100-stacked-column-chart.md

 ![Axis interval](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-auto-interval.png)

-By default, 'Auto Interval' property is enabled.
-Auto Interval property used to set auto interval based on number of data points for category axis labels.
-If user wants to customize the interval, then user need to disable auto interval and set required interval.
+By default, the `Auto Interval` property is enabled.
+The Auto Interval property is used to automatically set the interval based on the number of data points for the category axis labels.
+If the user wants to customize the interval, they need to disable auto interval and set the required interval.

 ![Axis interval Value](/static/assets/visualizing-data/visualization-widgets/images/100-stacked-column-chart/chart-interval.png)